-Pearland ISD bilingual education is a transitional early-exit program offered in select elementary and middle schools (PK-6) for students whose native language is Spanish and who need to enhance their English language skills.
+Pearland ISD bilingual education is a Dual Language 2-way and/or 1-way offered in select elementary and middle schools (PK-6) for students whose native language is Spanish and who need to enhance their English language skills.

 The program provides English Language Learners (ELLs) with structured skills development in English and native language support from bilingual-certified teachers.